angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 an unexpected interaction you may not have considered before.
 If something does *get you* then stay calm, take it as learning and move on.

-**Grindstone**
+### Grindstone

 This is a consideration when facing any Painter variant.
 You can find yourself in a situation whereby your opponent may have an active Grindstone and the mana to activate it but you otherwise have a window to try and win.
-Just like with Surgical Extraction it is difficult to know if and / or when the opponent may try to activate the Grindstone but it is possible to play around.
+Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but it is possible to play around.

 >{{BBB}} + {{UU}} to {{UUUU}} + Cantrip

 <row variant="pile">{{!Pn}} {{!Pn}} {{!SW}} {{!EoA}} {{!TO}}</row>

 For the example above, if they Grindstone when digging into the pile you will *mill* Ponder and Ponder and then also Wraith and Edge and draw TO to be able to cast it with 0 cards in your library.
 If you can draw into Ponder, you cast Ponder and again, if they go to activate Grindstone, you will *mill* Ponder and Street Wraith which allows you to draw Edge and cycle into Oracle.
 If you are allowed to access the second Ponder then, assuming they do not activate Grindstone here you can directly grab Oracle and cast it with 2 cards left in your library and a devotion of 2.

 This is just one example in a single set of potential circumstances of course.

-**Fireblast**
+### Fireblast

 Fireblast is something to be mindful of only in the Burn matchup but it's a good consideration in line with Lightning bolt to be mindful of your life total.
 If you cast Doomsday from 9 life or less you are weak to Fireblast once the Doomsday resolves and likewise from 7 life or less you are at risk of bolt.
 You also have to be mindful of when you can incorporate the use of Street Wraith in a pile (blocked from 5 life or less) or Force of Will or a fetchland (3 life or less).
 Also always be mindful that if you cast Doomsday when on 1 life you will immediate lose due to the rounding up clause.

-**Mindbreak Trap**
+### Mindbreak Trap

 Mindbreak Trap is a popular tool to beat combo decks and work around Veil of Summer.
 If you know or suspect the possibility of facing it then you can either try to incorporate counter magic into your strategy or build a PTT pile that is mindful of the spell count.
 Assuming that you cast Dark Ritual into Doomsday, it is risky to try and resolve a third spell.

 Consider the following:

 <row variant="pile">{{!IU}} {{!TS}} {{!LP}} {{!LP}} {{!TO}}</row>

 Assuming you had a cantrip ready to *dig* into the pile, you can use it to try and use it to either preemptively bait the Trap or to enable digging one deeper so that you can lead on Thoughtseize the next turn.

-**Thought Scour/Predict**
+### Thought Scour / Predict

 Thought Scour is not normally a common card in Legacy now that the Underworld Breach era is gone however it still can show up in rogue brews from time to time.
 Predict is a card advantage spell played by both Miracles and Doomsday pilots.
 Both Thought Scour and Predict can target any player and so either can mess up your piles at instant speed, milling a key piece in response to a cantrip or potentially forcing you to commit unknowing suicide by making your Ideas Unbound suddenly lethal through decking.
 You can try to take similar considerations to when facing Grindstone in either baiting the known spell or taking a bit more time to play around it.

-**Dack Fayden/Jace, the Mind Sculptor/Portent**
+### Dack Fayden / Jace, the Mind Sculptor/Portent

 These only need to be considered when building a Pass the Turn pile.
 Jace is likely the most common one to face and is easily beaten by placing an otherwise innocuous cantrip as the top card.
 If the opponent *upticks* Jace then they cannot *hit* an integral piece if it's the second card down and even if they allow it to stay on top you can still execute the pile without hinderance.

-**Vendilion Clique/**Kolagahn's Command****
+### Vendilion Clique / Kolagahn's Command

 Both of these cards tend to come from control shells.
 Command is likely more disruptive but can be played around assuming you are able to ensure you have one additional card in hand than needed.
 Often this means not being able to utilise LED however you can otherwise treat it like any other pile where you need to keep countermagic up.
 Clique is tricky when trying to utilise cards like Predict or Ideas Unbound but is relatively superfluous if executing something with just cantrips.
 You can also build a pile around it *if* you can predict when the opponent will use it however that can be tricky.

-### Final Thoughts
+## Final Thoughts

 There are a number of things that you may face and the ability to deal with it comes from research and practice.
 Remember to always consider the matchup in playing around Wasteland, opposing Thoughtseize effects and the like prior to the combo to give yourself the best chance to enact the combo.
 Consider whether speed or resilience is the right path given your opponent's deck.